Legal

 - Inside the app, open Settings → Delete my data — clears the local ratings, your personal constellation, and your device-side cache.

-- Or delete the app entirely.
+- Or delete the app entirely. iOS removes the device-side cache when the app is removed.

 Contact